Spudgers, Picks and Everything In Between — Complete iPhone Opening Tools Guide

 - Adhesive: Strips of adhesive run along the perimeter of the display and/or back glass.
 It softens with heat.

-- Pentalobe Screws: Two star-shaped screws at the bottom of the device — must be removed before any opening using a P2 driver.
+- Pentalobe Screws: Two star-shaped screws at the bottom — must be removed using a P2 driver before any opening.

 Two Opening Paths